mounika1000/steganography/README.md

 - [License](#license)

 ## Introduction
-Stenography is the practice of concealing messages or information within other non-secret text or data.
+Steganography is the practice of concealing messages or information within other non-secret text or data.
 This project provides a way to hide text within images and retrieve it when needed.

 ## Installation
 To get started, clone the repository and install the required dependencies.